VENICE & THE VENICE LAGOON

 Approximately 20 million tourists visit Venice each year, about 10,000 tourists per day!
 What…?I know.
 These figures are staggering.
 I don’t know where they all fit.
 Venice is small in size, with very narrow walkways, narrow bridges and no roads.
 It very quickly gets overcrowded, especially in the popular Summer months.
 It’s not easy to get around, with limited access and steps everywhere too.

 It’s no wonder some locals get a bit cranky whilst trying to go about their daily lives amongst the congestion.
 However, the tourist trade is what the city survives on these days.
-So the locals also need to be tolerant.
+So the locals also need to be tolerant and a little more accommodating.

 But tourism has got so huge here, it is crippling Venice.
-It struggles to cope with the numbers flooding in (pardon the pun) and the damage it causes – overcrowding, pollution, and destabilising the natural ecosystem of the lagoon from all the ships and water taxis constantly ferrying people.
+It struggles to cope with the numbers flooding in (pardon the pun) and the damage it causes – overcrowding, pollution, and destabilising the natural ecosystem of the lagoon from all the ships and water taxis constantly ferrying people around.

 As tourist numbers continue to rise, the opposite is happening with the number of local inhabitants, which is currently half what it was in the 1970’s.
 Sadly, they are packing up and leaving.
 “Ciao Venezia.”
 Just over 50,000 Venetians remain in the lagoon area now.